frederik-kofoed-marqversen/adventofcode/README.md

 # adventofcode
 This repository contains my solutions to the Advent of Code puzzles.
+The solutions are by no means optimal.